apache/submarine/docs/database/README.md

 # Submarine Database

-Submarine needs to use the database to store information about the `organization`, `user`, `projects`, `tasks` and configuration of the system information, So consider using mysql to store this data.
+Submarine needs to use the database to store information about the `organization`, `user`, `projects`, `tasks`, `metastore` and `configuration` of the system information, So consider using mysql to store this data.

 + MySQL will be included in the `mini-submarine` docker image to allow users to quickly experience the `submarine workbench`.
 + In a production environment, the `submarine workbench` can be connected to the official mysql database.